Cartography of New Zealand: History

 Prior to European colonisation, New Zealand was divided into territories of tribes (Iwi) and subtribes (hapu).
 Boundaries were defined by landmarks which were remembered in chants and oral tradition.
 The ownership of natural resources was often more important than the land they were on.
 Land was held by customary possession, gifted, or by conquest and occupation.

 Māori had no map-making tradition.
 Early Polynesian explorers did, however, made stick diagrams to represent the distance and direction to islands.
 When the early European explorers arrived in New Zealand many of the geographical features had already been named.

 Early explorers

-The first two European expeditions to map New Zealand (Abel Tasman and James Cook) were both trying to find the hypothesized continent of Terra Australis.
+The first two European expeditions to map New Zealand (Abel Tasman and James Cook) were both trying to find the hypothesised continent of Terra Australis.
 They also gave New Zealand its first non Māori place names.
 This period of time brought about the first maps drawn by Māori.
 These ranged from local representations in sand to detailed sketches of the whole South Island.

 Cook proved the absence of Terra Australis and made detailed maps of New Zealand.
 These maps contained two significant errors, showing Stewart Island as a peninsula and Banks Peninsula as an island.
 The French explorer Dumont d’Urville would quickly correct the later of these claims.
-The first detailed maps and reports of abundant wildlife brought sealers then whales to New Zealand.
+The first detailed maps and reports of abundant wildlife brought sealers then whalers to New Zealand.
 Sales of land to European colonists prior to 1840 were not regulated.
 Disputes arose mainly in areas where tribal possession was unclear.